mipsou/squadmanager/README.md

 ## Understanding Your Crew

-The DreamTeam Crew is composed of multiple AI agents, each with unique roles, goals, and tools.
+The squadmanager Crew is composed of multiple AI agents, each with unique roles, goals, and tools.
 These agents collaborate on a series of tasks, defined in `config/tasks.yaml`, leveraging their collective skills to achieve complex objectives.
 The `config/agents.yaml` file outlines the capabilities and configurations of each agent in your crew.

 ## Support

-For support, questions, or feedback regarding the Dreamteam Crew or crewAI.
+For support, questions, or feedback regarding the squadmanager Crew or crewAI.
 - Visit our [documentation](https://docs.crewai.com)
 - Reach out to us through our [GitHub repository](https://github.com/joaomdmoura/crewai)
 - [Join our Discord](https://discord.com/invite/X4JWnZnxPb)